hpi-swa/smalltalkCI/docs/COVERAGE.md

 Other CI services/Coverage reporters are supported by smalltalkCI with the [LCOV output format](#uploading-with-different-ci-services%2Fcoverage-reporters).

+smalltalkCI is also able to print its own coverage summary to stdout, where all methods are grouped by classes.

 ## Configuring coverage testing

 To enable coverage testing behavior, add a `#coverage` dictionary to the `#testing` slot of your `.smalltalk.ston`: